 - a sustained joy of learning, innate curiosity and creativity;

 - a positive, ‘can do’ approach to life;

 - perseverance and resilience to rebound from setbacks; and

 - an appreciation of the importance of wellbeing, and strategies for achieving it.

 Our long-established and deeply engrained ethos of Love • Care • Excellence encapsulates our commitment to excellence and our conviction that love and care are prerequisites for a child’s optimal development.
 They are essential to awakening innate curiosity and establishing a positive cycle of learning, success, confidence and happiness.

 This philosophy is manifested in our school’s caring, friendly and fun atmosphere, so that children can feel secure about themselves and their learning.
 At the same time, we champion achievement, respect and discipline, marrying academic excellence with the development of strong emotional and social skills and values.

 Our nine golden rules help us live out our ethos on a daily basis.
-We introduce the from Kindergarten and continuously reinforce and deepen their underlying concepts to provide a moral and behavioural compass for everyone at the school.
+We introduce them from Kindergarten and continuously reinforce and deepen their underlying concepts to provide a moral and behavioural compass for everyone at the school.

-We are fully committed to safeguarding and promoting the welfare of all children at the school as described in our safeguarding policy.
+We are fully committed to safeguarding and promoting the welfare of all children at the school as described in our Safeguarding Policy.
 We embrace every aspect of diversity and believe in the benefits of a co-educational environment in the Early Childhood Education period.
 In our view, young children need to see themselves reflected in their surroundings and be exposed to a range of others if they are to truly understand and learn about our world.